Hard water isn't just irritating to the skin, it can cause permanent, costly damage to a home's plumbing system.

 This is especially true for homes on a well water system.

-But choosing a water softener for a home that relies on well water isn't as straightforward as choosing one for a city water system.
+But choosing a water softener for well water isn't as straightforward as choosing one for a city water system.

 Water hardness for well water is unpredictable and can often contain other elements that might need further treatment.

 So how should a well owner go about choosing the right water softener for their home?

 It takes careful consideration of all the elements present in the groundwater, along with a few other important factors which we'll discuss in this article.